-The menopause marks the time in a woman's life when her menstruation stops and she is no longer fertile (able to become pregnant).
+Menopause marks the time in a woman's life when her menstruation stops, and she is no longer fertile (able to become pregnant).

-The peri-menopause is the 3 to 5 year period before the menopause when a woman's estrogen levels begin to drop.
+Perimenopause is the 3-5-year period before the menopause when a woman's estrogen levels begin to drop.

 Symptoms of menopause

-Women going through the menopause may experience problems with focusing and learning.
+Women going through menopause may experience problems with focusing and learning.

 This is usually the first symptom; menstrual pattern changes.
-Some women may experience a period every two to three weeks, while others will not have one for months at a time.
+Some women may experience a period every 2-3 weeks, while others will not have one for months at a time.

 A sudden feeling of heat in the upper body.
-It may start in the face, neck or chest, and then spreads upwards or downwards (depending on where it started).
-The skin on the face, neck or chest may redden and become patchy, and the woman typically starts to sweat.
-The heart rate may suddenly increase (tachycardia), or it may become irregular or stronger than usual (palpitations).
+It may start in the face, neck, or chest, it then spreads upwards or downwards (depending on where it started).
+The skin may redden and become patchy, and the woman typically starts to sweat.
+The heart rate may suddenly increase (tachycardia), or it might become irregular or stronger than usual (palpitations).
 Hot flashes generally occur during the first year after a woman's final period.

 Sleeping problems are generally caused by night sweats, but not always.
 Sleep disturbance may be caused by insomnia or anxiety.
 Difficulty falling asleep and staying asleep increase as women go through menopause.

 Moodiness often goes hand-in-hand with sleep disturbance.
-Experts say that most mood disturbances are triggered by poor sleep.
+Experts say that most mood changes are triggered by poor sleep.

 Other symptoms of menopause can include:

-If left untreated, all of the symptoms mentioned will usually taper off gradually over a period of two to five years.
+If left untreated, all of the symptoms mentioned will usually taper off gradually over a period of 2-5 years.
 However, symptoms can persist for much longer.
-In some cases, vaginal dryness, itching and discomfort can become chronic, and eventually get worse if left untreated.
+In some cases, vaginal dryness, itching, and discomfort can become chronic, and eventually get worse if left untreated.

-The hormones estrogen and progesterone regulate menstruation - more specifically, estrogen regulates menstruation while progesterone is more involved with preparing the body for pregnancy.
+Estrogen regulates menstruation, while progesterone is more involved with preparing the body for pregnancy.

-When the ovaries start producing less of these two hormones, the peri-menopause will start.
+When the ovaries start producing less of these two hormones, perimenopause will begin.
 In fact, by the time a woman is in her late 30s the ovaries start producing less progesterone and estrogen.
-By the time she is in her 40s, the post-ovulation spike in progesterone becomes less emphasized.
-A woman's fertility starts to decline a long time before she may notice any menopausal or peri-menopausal symptoms.
+A woman's fertility starts to decline a long time before she may notice any menopausal or perimenopausal symptoms.

-As time passes and the ovaries produce less and less estrogen and progesterone, the ovaries eventually shut down completely and the woman no longer has any more menstrual periods.
-The vast majority of females experience a gradual change in menstrual activity, while some go on normally until they suddenly stop.
+As time passes and the ovaries produce less estrogen and progesterone, the ovaries eventually shut down completely, and the woman no longer has any more menstrual periods.
+The vast majority of females experience a gradual change in menstrual activity, while some go on normally until they stop suddenly.

 Some women may experience premature menopause - their ovaries fail earlier than they are supposed to (before the age of 45).
-Ovarian failure can occur at any age - but very rarely - and often the doctor and patient will never find out why.
-Some who experience ovarian failure may still have periods and some degree of fertility for a while.
+Although rare, ovarian failure can occur at any age.
 Premature menopause may be caused by a number of factors, including: